chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_mysql_server.md

 ## Parameters

 `resource_group`
-: Azure resource group that the targeted resource resides in. `MyResourceGroup`.
+: Azure resource group where the targeted resource resides.

 `name`
-: Name of the MySql server to test. `MyServer`.
+: Name of the MySql server to test.

 `server_name`
-: Name of the MySql server to test. `MyServer`.
-This is for backward compatibility, use `name` instead.
+: Name of the MySql server to test.
+This is for backward compatibility.
+Use `name` instead.

 `resource_id`
-: The unique resource ID. `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.DBforMySQL/servers/{serverName}`.
+: The unique resource ID.

 `firewall_rules_api_version`
-: The endpoint api version for the `firewall_rules` property.
+: The endpoint API version for the `firewall_rules` property.
 The latest version will be used unless provided.

 Either one of the parameter sets can be provided for a valid query:

 - `resource_id`
 - `resource_group` and `name`
 - `resource_group` and `server_name`